J0hnG4lt/airflow-GKE-k8sExecutor-helm/Readme.md

 * Google Cloud Filestore (beta - equivalent of EFS and AFS on AWS and Azure respectively).
 You need to populate this separately using e.g. Jenkins (see sample jenkins file and instructions below [Jenkins](#Setup-Jenkins-to-sync-dags)).
 * Pre-install hooks add the airflow-RBAC account, dags/logs PV, dags/logs PVC and CloudSQL service.
 If the step fails at this point, you will need to remove everything before running helm again.
 See `tidying-up.sh` for details.
 * Pre-install and pre-upgrade hook to run the alembic migrations
 * Separate, templated airflow.cfg a change of which triggers a redeployment of both the web scheduler and the web server.
-This is due to the name of the configmap being appended with the current seconds (-{{ .Release.Time.Seconds }}) so a new configmap gets deployed each time.
+This is due to the name of the configmap being appended with the current seconds (-{{ now | unixEpoch }}) so a new configmap gets deployed each time.
 You may want to delete old configmaps from time to time.

 ## Debugging